DrThomasAger/smile/README.md

 | **Moonshot AI**            | Kimi K2       |   ✅   |
 |                     | Kimi 1.5 |   ✅   |

 *Note: Don't see your favorite model?
-It'll still work!
-Please feel free to try the above prompt on your own model or one we haven't tested and report back the results.
+ItPlease feel free to try the above prompt on your own model or one we haven't tested and report back the (likely positive) results.
 We are constantly updating this table with community submitted information.*

 # Why (: Smile?